FireguiQueen/how-computers-really-work/README.md

 team of engineers responsible for building diagnostic tools and services.
-He has worked on low-level software (the operating system) and on software far removed from the underlying hardware (such as web applications)." - (his own description in the book).
+He has worked on low-level software (the operating system) and on software far removed from the underlying hardware (such as web applications).".
+This description is from his own book.

 ## Support the Author